Overexposed (album): Songs and lyrics

 The eighth song on the album, "Fortune Teller" has a pop tempo piano beat, that meshes with the song to provide a mix of emotions.
 The song gives a sort of "I want you, but I can't decide for you" feel.
 "Sad" is a piano ballad, which highlights Levine's soulful tone that his voice possesses.
 Nick Levine of NME labeled the song as "an Adele-apeing weepie".
 Lyrically, "Sad" is a song on which Levine "achingly" declares the end of his relationship and his heartbreak.
 The tenth track "Tickets" features twisting production that "comes through as a tight, techno-influenced pop song".
 According to a reviewer of Billboard, the song is reminiscent of Maroon 5's 2010 single "Give a Little More" and it has lyrics about someone being a snob.
 "Doin' Dirt" is a high-energy, beat-driven song, and a "a revved, funky club cut".
 Its verses talk about "horndog rhapsodies", with lyrics such as: "I light you up when I get inside".
 The final track on the album, "Beautiful Goodbye" was described as a "rhythmic ballad."
 It's an acoustic ode that's bittersweet, but at the same time positive.

-Additional three tracks are present on the deluxe edition of Overexposed, including "Wipe Your Eyes", "Wasted Years" and "Kiss", a cover of the 1986 single by Prince and the Revolution.
-"Wipe Your Eyes" is a mid-tempo piano-driven ballad that contains a sample of the recording "Sabali" by the Mali musical duo Amadou & Mariam.
+Three additional tracks are present on the deluxe edition of Overexposed, including "Wipe Your Eyes", "Wasted Years" and either "Kiss", a cover of the 1986 single by Prince and the Revolution, or a cover of Let's Stay Together by Al Green.
+"Wipe Your Eyes" is a mid-tempo piano-driven track that contains a sample of the recording "Sabali" by the Mali musical duo Amadou & Mariam.
+The song charted at number 80 on the US Billboard 200.
+"Wasted Years" first appeared 7 years prior on the group's live album Live – Friday the 13th (2005).
+This version of the song was more in line with the funk rock the group were playing at that time.
+The song, contrary to popular belief, was not written for Songs About Jane, but instead for the band's eventual softmore album.
+A demo of the song similar to the demos featured on the 10th Anniversary edition of Songs About Jane was recorded by Adam Levine and Sam Farrar, but has not been released.
+The version of "Wasted Years" on this album has slightly different lyrics and very different instrumentation.
+It also contains a sample of "The Rill Thing" by Little Richard.